 Pets and therapy animals are not permitted inside any of the theme parks at Universal Orlando Resort.
 This is for safety reasons and for the enjoyment of all guests.
 Working service dogs are permitted in any location and Universal Orlando recommends your dog be equipped with a vest and identification for safety.
-City Walk, while not a theme park, also restricts pet access and allows only service animals at this time.
+City Walk, while not a theme park, also restricts pet access and allows only service animals.

 Pets at Universal Orlando Hotels

 Great news for pet owners — your furry family member is welcome at your hotel when you stay at some of Universal Orlando’s resort premier hotels or Loews Sapphire Falls Resort.
 The hotels charge a one-time pet fee with a maximum of two dogs per room.
-As of 2021, the one-time pet fee is $100.
-You will need to bring along an up-to-date shot record for each pet you bring; your veterinarian can provide this for you before you leave home.
+The one-time pet fee is $100.
+You will need to bring along an updated shot record for each pet you bring; your veterinarian can provide this for you before you leave home.

 If you bring your pet, the Universal Orlando hotels provide you with a placemat, water bowl, collar tag, doggie pick-up bags and more.
-You should also bring some items from home to ensure his comfort.
+You should also bring some items from home to ensure your pet's comfort.